Discover Teton Valley

 Additional resources to ease the heavy burden of commuters are being developed daily.
 Please check back often.

->Travel to Jackson, Wyoming can best be accessed by traveling along HWY 26 and US 89 through Alpine, WY via the Snake River Canyon.
-Please prepare accordingly: route times will vary due to increased vehicles on the road.
+>Travel to/from Jackson, Wyoming can again best be accessed by traveling along HWY 22 over Teton Pass.
+Please prepare accordingly: route times will vary due to road construction and a reduced speedlimit.
 Check current route times via Google Maps .

 >Access Teton Valley from Ashton, Idaho via HWY 32